There Is A Role For Everyone In This Journey

 Our Mission

-Our mission is to advance climate action by integrating gender equity into climate policies, programs, and community-driven initiatives.
-We empower women as leaders, innovators, and change-makers to ensure that gender-sensitive solutions are at the heart of climate policy and action.
+Our mission is to advance gender-responsive climate action by integrating gender equity into climate policies, programs, and community-driven initiatives.
+We empower women, girls and marginalized communities as leaders, innovators, and change-makers to ensure that gender-sensitive solutions are at the heart of climate policy and action.

 A green future where gender equality and climate resilience go hand in hand, guaranteeing that all hands are on deck in the fight against climate change, while promoting resilience to climate vulnerabilities and active participation of women in sustainable climate solutions, contributing to Sierra Leone’s Nationally Determined Contributions (NDCs) and the 2015 Paris agreement.